-The town participates in the Florida Retirement System (FRS), a contributory cost sharing multiple employer public employee retirement system.
-All employees of the town hired prior to December 31, 1995 are required to participate in the FRS.
-The town contributes to FRS which is administered by the Florida Department of Management Services, Division of Retirement.
-FRS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Chapter 121 of the Florida Statutes assigns the authority to establish and amend benefit provisions to the Department of Management Services through the Division of Retirement.
-The FRS issues a publicly available financial report that may be obtained by writing to:
+Certain of the Town's employees participate in the Florida Retirement System (FRS), a non-contributory cost-sharing, multiple-employer public employee retirement system.

+The Town of Redington Shores contributes to the FRS which is administered by the Florida Department of Management Services, Division of Retirement.
+FRS provides retirement coverage, disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+Chapter 121 of the Florida Statutes, which may be amended by the Florida Legislature, assigns the authority to establish and amend benefit provisions to the Department of Management Services through the Division of Retirement.
+The FRS issues a publicly available financial report that includes financial statements and required supplementary information for FRS.
+That report may be obtained by writing to:

-State of Florida-Division of Retirement 3639-C North Monroe Street Tallahassee, Florida 32399
+State of Florida Division of Retirement 3639-C North Monroe Street Tallahassee, Florida 32399-1560